forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Notes
-The focus is on human rights for individuals, many of which are violated in a war, and thus to search for practicable [paths to peace](#paths-to-peace).

-For that reason to judge or point right/wrong doing is not the focus and it is attempted to take a neutral standpoint (personal viewpoint transparent in the [appendix](#appendix)).
+The focus is on human rights [for everybody], many of which are violated in a war.
+Thus the page is *pro peace* and *against war*.
+A goal is to search for practicable [paths to peace](#paths-to-peace).
+For that reason to judge or point right/wrong doing is not the focus and it is attempted to take a neutral standpoint regarding states (personal viewpoint transparent in the [appendix](#appendix)).

 * Global Organizations such as the United Nations, the IAEA, the WHO and the Red Cross are considered important.

 * Information sources are listed in  [resources](#resources).
 Frequently consulted are The Guardian, MoscowTimes, Tass, KievPost

 * It is attempted to write always *factual & respectful & avoiding confrontation*, especially as this writing is public.
-     > On the page about coronaviruses, sometimes the writing was heated and confrontational (written when stressed and/or influenced by the heated atmosphere) which was bad mistake and possibly even counterproductive.
+     > On the page on coronaviruses, sometimes the writing was heated and confrontational (written when stressed and/or influenced by the heated atmosphere) which was bad mistake and possibly even counterproductive.
 Sorry.

 * Likely/near sure: Mistakes happen here and not all content is up to the task.